defectedrebel/defectedrebel/README.md

 If I ignore you (if not afk) I probably don't want to int or I'm with freinds .

-Death jokes,disrespectful behavior or death threats results in perm block .
+Death jokes,disrespectful behavior (esp if it's abt smth serious) or death threats results in perm block .

 ,